 - Informal practices for day-to-day life

 Course Details for San Francisco Zen Center Class

-The 8-week class meets Tuesday evenings (7:00pm - 9:30pm), from May 8th - June 26th.
+The 8-week class meets Tuesday evenings (7:00pm - 9:30pm), 2018 Summer dates TBD.
 The class also includes a daylong of practice.
-The daylong retreat for the Winter MBSR class will be either be held at SFZC or at the Jikoji Retreat and Zen Center in Los Gatos, CA (depending on availability).
+The daylong retreat for the Summer MBSR class will be either be held at SFZC or at the Jikoji Retreat and Zen Center in Los Gatos, CA (depending on availability).
 Directions to Jikoji can be found here.